pdy/SGXDataCenterAttestationPrimitives/tools/PCKRetrievalTool/README_standalone.txt

 And the retrieved data can also be uploaded to cache server if user provide the cache server's url and access token.

 #Notes:
-  1. If you are using DCAP driver 1.41 or higher version to drive SGX, you need run this tool with root permission or add your account to sgx_prv group like:
+  1. Run this tool with root permission or add your account to sgx_prv group like:
        $ sudo usermod -a -G sgx_prv <user name>
-  2. If you are using Linux Kernel 5.11 or higher version to drive SGX, you need run this tool with root permission or add your account to sgx_prv group like:
-       $ sudo usermod -a -G sgx_prv <user name>
-  3. If you are using this tool in Ubuntu 20.04, please execute the following command:
-       $ sudo mount -o remount,exec /dev
-  4. If you are using this tool in Ubuntu 22.04, please execute this tool with the following command:
+  2. If you are using this tool in Ubuntu 22.04, please execute this tool with the following command:
        $ LD_LIBRARY_PATH=. ./PCKIDRetrievalTool [OPTION]